SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker-soldering.md

 1. **Solder the Button**
    - Prefill the through-holes under the button contacts with solder.
-   - Place the button onto the prefilled holes.
+   - Place the button onto the solder-filled holes.
    - Heat the area with the soldering iron until the solder connects the button pads securely.
    <img src="..\assets\img\soldering\depact-soldering-guide\1.webp" loading="lazy" class="big-size-image"/>

 2. **Solder the Breakaway Header**
    - Break off a segment of 6 pins from the breakaway header strip.
-   - Insert the header into the through-holes, leaning it toward the center of the board.
+   - Insert the header into the through-holes, leaning it slightly toward the center of the board to hold it in place.
-   - Solder each pin one by one, ensuring they are straight and secure.
+   - Solder each pin one by one, making sure they remain straight and securely attached.
    <img src="..\assets\img\soldering\depact-soldering-guide\2.webp" loading="lazy" class="big-size-image"/>

 3. **Insulate the IMU**
-   - Cover the backs of the IMUs with Kapton tape to prevent shorts.
+   - Cover the backs of the IMU with Kapton tape to prevent shorts.
    <img src="..\assets\img\soldering\depact-soldering-guide\3.webp" loading="lazy" class="big-size-image"/>

 4. **Solder Headers to the IMU**
    - Solder a row of breakaway headers to one side of the IMU.
    <img src="..\assets\img\soldering\depact-soldering-guide\4.webp" loading="lazy" class="big-size-image"/>
-   - Solder the headers on the other side at an angle to reach the IMU pads.
+   - Solder the headers on the other side at a slight angle to ensure contact with the IMU pads.
    <img src="..\assets\img\soldering\depact-soldering-guide\5.webp" loading="lazy" class="big-size-image"/>

 5. **Trim and Inspect Header Pins**
-   - Use side cutter pliers to trim any excess length from the header pins.
+   - Use side cutter pliers to trim excess length from the header pins.
-   - Inspect the solder joints and add more solder if needed, but avoid overheating to prevent pins from loosening.
+   - Inspect the solder joints and add more solder if needed, but avoid overheating, as this can loosen the pins.
    <img src="..\assets\img\soldering\depact-soldering-guide\6.webp" loading="lazy" class="big-size-image"/>

 6. **Solder the Antenna Mod and Battery**
-   - Solder the antenna wire and battery connections.
+   - Solder the antenna wire and the battery leads to their respective pads.
-   - For the antenna, cut a wire approximately the length of the board.
-As long as it is longer than 31.2mm, it will work well.
+   - For the antenna, cut a wire approximately the length of the board—just make sure it is at least 31.2 mm long.
    <img src="..\assets\img\soldering\depact-soldering-guide\7.webp" loading="lazy" class="big-size-image"/>

-Take your time and double-check each connection.
+Double-check each connection carefully before powering the board.

 Use the `info` command in a serial terminal to check if the IMU is detected.
 If it is not detected, this usually means there is a soldering issue, or less commonly, a hardware fault.